 A: Medical alert systems that draw power from the house are equipped with back batteries in case of a blackout.
 In most cases, the batteries will provide at least 3 or 4 days of power.
 Once the power comes back on the system automatically switches back to the home power source, and the battery begins to recharge.
 In the event of extended blackouts, the response center will typically notify police or other authorities of your situation before your batteries are fully drained.

 Q: What exactly is a ‘lockbox’?

-A: For older folks who live alone, keeping the house locked at all times is a necessity.
-This, however, presents a problem.
-If the person has a medical emergency and is incapacitated, and the medical alert system works as intended, who is going to let the EMTs in when they arrive?
+A: If the person has a medical emergency and is incapacitated, and the medical alert system works as intended, who is going to let the EMTs in when they arrive?
 The answer is ‘they are’, as long as you install a lockbox on the outside of the house.
-Real estate agents have long used lockboxes as a way to gain access to a home to show potential buyers when the seller is away (16).
+Real estate agents have long used lockboxes as a way to gain access to a home to show potential buyers when the seller is away (8).
 They are a small safe tucked away discreetly outside that holds a key to the house.
 These days they are being used more and more as a complement to a medical alert device.

 Q: Should you use an in-home or mobile system?